mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 >
 >-*Silicon Valley*

+# Having doubts about my work

 I also worry about whether I'm taking enough risk.
 One of my realizations about Zestful was that I was spinning my wheels on busywork to avoid the scary part where I cold pitch to businesses.
 Is It Keto notably is a business-to-consumer website, which means I don't have to pitch to anyone.
 I don't have to convince anyone that using it will make the money.

 I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
 It does tick all my boxes of a project.
 I am growing its traffic measurably month over month, I'm growing its revenue month over month,

+I am going to stick with Is It Keto for the time being because it does match a lot of what I find fun about starting a small business:

+* I'm making changes that have measurable effect on growth

 # What I miss about employment